Do you know what business structure you have for your business? If not, chances are your business is a sole proprietorship.

 A corporation (C Corp and S Corp) has a formal structure consisting of shareholders, directors, officers and employees.
 Every corporation must select at least one person to serve on its board of directors and officers are required to manage the day-to-day activities of the company.
 Corporations need to vote on important company issues.

 By contrast, a sole proprietorship has an informal structure that doesn’t require officers or a board of directors.
 You have full control over every aspect of your business.
-Note that the LLC offers a middle ground between the two: with an LLC, you just need to create an informal operating agreement; you don’t need to have a board of directors or shareholders.
+Note that the LLC offers a middle ground between the two: with an LLC, you just need to create an informal operating agreement and you don’t need to have a board of directors or shareholders.

 LLCs and sole proprietorships have a lot less paperwork and fewer ongoing administrative formalities to follow than a corporation.
 For example, a corporation must hold at least one annual meeting and keep strict financial records, including records on how a company reached certain important decisions.
 Sole proprietorships don’t need to file or keep any records (other than what’s required for tax purposes).
 An LLC just needs to file an annual report (a simple form that takes just minutes to complete).